DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 By loading a proposed factory preset, the default selected voice is automatically switched to **INT 11 E.PIANO 1** (it's the most used factory voice by numerous artists), or **INT 11 E.ORGAN 1**, as indicated by the DX7-emulated display.

-The proposed factory presets are using _Aluminium_ model (panel theme), and genuine DX LCD, exactly like shown below.
-Of course, everything can be changed later, including model (panel theme), the DX7-emulated display (may be genuine LCD, yellow-backlit LCD retrofit, or OLED retrofit), and all other synthesizer settings and global preferences.
-You'll can assume these factory presets as a good start point for your projects who are using one or many 6OP-DX synth voice module(s).
+The two proposed factory presets are using _Aluminium_ model (panel theme), and genuine DX LCD, exactly like shown below.
+Obviously, everything can be changed later, including model (panel theme), the DX7-emulated display (may be genuine LCD, yellow-backlit LCD retrofit, or OLED retrofit), and all other synthesizer settings and global preferences.
+You'll can assume these factory presets can be a good start point for your projects who are using one or many 6OP-DX synth voice module(s), without effort.

-You'll can create your own User Presets (.vcvm files) and modules selections (.vcvs files), for later reuse.
+Of course, you'll can create your own **User Presets** (.vcvm files) and modules selections (.vcvs files), for later reuse.

 _Factory Presets, access from right click context menu_:
 ![](_img/factorypresetsV2.png)